-The NINR Big Data Methodologies Boot Camp, part of the NINR Symptom Research Methodologies Series, is a one-week intensive research training course at the National Institutes of Health (NIH) in Bethesda, Maryland.
+The NINR Big Data in Symptoms Research Boot Camp, part of the NINR Symptom Research Methodologies Series, is a one-week intensive research training course at the National Institutes of Health (NIH) in Bethesda, Maryland.
 Sponsored by the National Institute of Nursing Research (NINR), the course is administered by the Foundation for Advanced Education in the Sciences (FAES) as one of the Bio-Trac programs.

 NINR's 2014 Boot Camp will provide a foundation in methodologies for using Big Data in research.
 The purpose of the course is to increase the research capability of graduate students and faculty.
 The course will feature lectures by distinguished guest speakers, classroom discussion, and hands-on training with real-world Big Data.